SylvainDurant/Capgemini/README.md

 * Also, if initialCredit is not 0, a transaction will be sent to the new account.
 * Another Endpoint will output the user information showing Name, Surname, balance, and transactions of the accounts.

-I have made the decition of storing persistently the informations and data a MongoDB database for enabling `populating` features and allowing transactions between accounts.
-However, I've mananged my code so it would'nt be restraint for testing.
+I have made the decision of storing persistently the informations and data in a MongoDB database for enabling `populating` features and allowing transactions between accounts.
+However, I've managed my code so it would'nt be restraint for testing.

 ## Customers
-There is 6 already existing customers that you can use to create accounts.
+There are 6 already existing customers that you can use to create accounts.

 Id | first name | last name
 ------------ | ------------- | -------------